Icosicon/RubiksCubeSim/README.md

 The interface can be daunting at first but all is not lost:

 1. Open the information window by clicking the **i** button; click on the right-hand panel to scroll through the tutorial
-2. Read up on the documenation supplied
+2. Read up on the documentation supplied